ndag/MoDS/README.md

 + Phylogenetics.
 Semple, Charles, and Mike Steel.
 Phylogenetics.
 Vol. 24.
 Oxford University Press on Demand, 2003.
 + Dress, A., 2012.
 Basic phylogenetic combinatorics.
 Cambridge University Press.
 + Villani, C., 2009.
 Optimal transport: old and new (Vol. 338, p.
 23).
 Berlin: springer.
++ Sturm, K.T., 2023.
+The space of spaces: curvature bounds and gradient flows on the space of metric measure spaces (Vol. 290, No. 1443).
+American Mathematical Society.